 Mann adds that, “Everyone dreams about working in their pajamas but the truth is, sleepwear can lead to a certain apathetic approach to work.
 Sure, it's comfortable, but we all equate robes and pajamas with relaxation.
 Sometimes you need to get up, shower and get dressed, like it’s a 9-to-5 office job, just to alert your subconscious that you're serious about work.”

 Telecommuting can have a negative effect on work-life balance.
 Workers can behave differently when they no longer have the boundaries of a traditional 9-to-5 schedule where they shut down their computer and leave the office at a set time each day.
 Usually, when you walk out of the office, you’re done for the day.
 However, when you work from your home, you may find yourself answering emails into the wee hours of the night.
 Also, colleagues or employers may expect you to be available at all times.

 Solution: “I implemented Kari-Free Wednesdays, where nobody on staff can contact me and I don't schedule appointments with clients.
-This way, I have a dedicated ‘catch up’ day in the middle of the week that helps keep me from falling behind” says Kari DePhillips, owner of
+This way, I have a dedicated ‘catch up’ day in the middle of the week that helps keep me from falling behind” says Kari DePhillips, owner of The Content Factory.

 Note, other things that can get you down while working from home are boredom, weight gain, laziness, neglecting your physical appearance, and reduced team communication skills.
 Says DePhillips, “In some ways it's ruined me.
 I don't think I could ever work a cubicle job again, and the idea of having to wake up and consistently be somewhere by 8:30 a.m. is about as appealing as road kill.”